DOJ's website with documents on Settlement Agreement

 and go through airport-like security.
 Check back here for COVID protocols.

-Anyone who would like to submit written comments, provide oral commentary, or appear by videoconference/phone should make their requests or submissions
+Anyone who would like to submit written comments, provide oral commentary, or

 by email to Mary Austad (Mary_austad@ord.uscourts.gov),